blaize-tech/celo-sdk-py/Readme.md

 - StableToken
 - Validators

+To create object of contract wrapper you shold set one of those contract names as a parameter to function `BaseWrapper.create_and_get_contract_by_name(...)`

 ## A Note About Contract Addresses

 Celo Core Contracts addresses, can be obtained by looking at the `Registry` contract.